 The Colossus was also started in 1943 at Bletchley Park, heart of the British attack on German ciphers (see this Scrapbook page.)

-I wouldn't call it a computer either, though some people do: it was a machine specifically for breaking the "Fish" ciphers, although by 1945 the programming had become very sophisticated and flexible.
+I wouldn't call it a computer either, though some people do: it was a machine specifically for breaking the Lorenz machine ciphers, although by 1945 the programming had become more flexible.

 But the Colossus was crucial in showing Alan Turing the speed and reliability of electronics.
-It was also ahead of American technology, which only had the comparable ENIAC fully working in 1946, by which time its design was obsolete.
-(And the Colossus played a part in defeating Nazi Germany by reading Hitler's messages, whilst the ENIAC did nothing in the war effort.)
+It was also ahead of American technology.
+The ENIAC, of comparable size and complexity, was only fully working in 1946, by which time its design was obsolete.
+(The Colossus also helped defeat Nazi Germany by reading Hitler's messages, whilst the ENIAC did nothing in the war effort.)

 Konrad Zuse, in Germany, quite independently designed